44yyyy/Build-And-Bypass-EDR/README.md

 $$Offset = Destination - Source - 5$$

+One major challenge I encountered here was figuring out exactly how many bytes to take for the trampoline.
+I initially tried taking exactly 5 bytes (the size of our `JMP` instruction), but because x86 instructions are variable in length, taking 5 bytes cut a multi-byte assembly instruction in half.
+When the trampoline tried to execute the bytes, the CPU crashed.
+By analyzing the raw assembly, I figured out I needed to copy exactly 8 bytes to reach a clean boundary.

 If the proxy decides a payload is safe, it needs to hop on a trampoline to resume normal execution.
 I allocated new executable memory using `VirtualAlloc`, copied the original stolen bytes into it, and then appended a jump back to the original function (offset by 5 bytes).

 ![Running EDRConcept.cpp](Screenshots/EDRConcept.jpg)